These cute Christmas Rice Krispie Treats are easy to prepare, fun and festive. Children (and big children) will love snacking on them.

 If you are set on taking these along to a gathering, I would swap the dainty chocolate antlers for some mini pretzels or some Twiglets.
 These can still be dipped in chocolate and dusted in coconut and will hold up far better on sleigh rides (or car rides).
 They may not be quite as refined, but they will look far better than a bunch of antlerless Rudolphs who look as though they have been fighting in the storage tin.

-Children can certainly get involved in making these Rudolph Chocolate Rice Krispie Treats.
+Children can certainly get involved in making these cute Christmas Rice Krispie Treats.
 However, for the reasons outlined above, adults may want to take over when attaching the antlers.

 If there are any left on Christmas Eve, leave one out for Santa.
 It will make his night.